openmaptiles/openmaptiles-tools/README.md

 `PSQL_OPTIONS` allows multiple arguments as well, and understands quotes, e.g. you can pass a whole query as a single argument surrounded by quotes -- `PSQL_OPTIONS="-a -c 'SELECT ...'"`

 ### Performance optimizations
-Materialized views can be refreshed in parallel using `run-sql refresh-views` command.
+Materialized views can be refreshed in parallel using `refresh-views` command.
 This could be especially useful if the `CREATE MATERIALIZED VIEW` statements had `WITH NO DATA` clause.